hyprwm/hyprlang/README.md

 ### Example implementation

-For an example implmentation, take a look at the `tests/` directory.
+For an example implementation, take a look at the `tests/` directory.